cardboardai/boardgame-bookie/boardgames/seafall/game_engine/README.md

 # Sailing into the unknown
 Here are some questions I'd like to answer:
+1. What is the average length of a game?
+Given a desired game length, how can glory and coin costs be adjusted to reach that game length?

+    A common critique of SeaFall is that the game seems like it was designed to last 2 rounds, i.e. 2 full years and sometimes past 3 winters.
+However, game length as reported on the forum tend to average a little over 1 round, about 7-9 turns.
+This game is unsatisfying for 2 primary reasons: 1) Reaching winter is fun!
+An influx of coin and a refreshed advisor pool opens up many possible moves and feels like the investment of time into that game starts paying off.
+Fewer winters means less fun.
+2) The end of the game comes suddenly, because of large glory payouts that push someone past the glory threshold for that game.
+The suddenness often does not allow a player to react at all if they've already taken their turn, and even if you get to take a turn after knowing the game will end, often there aren't great options available, especially during the colony phase of the game where it takes several turns to found a colony.

+    Becq and others on the forum have suggested reducing glory for milestones and tomb endeavors.
+They've also suggested reducing the turns in a round to increase the frequency of winters.
+To answer the second question, after the AI strategies have been established, another network could optimize the glory and coin cost values with a cost function that optimizes an ideal length of gameplay.

 1. How are ships being upgraded after each game?

     I've seen someone in the forums suggest the optimal strategy of upgrading ships to be keeping the two ships together and upgrading the *big* ship only, keeping the small ship only as a support ship.
 What will the neural network decide?